bertiniteam/b2/README.md

 Useful configure options:

-- `--disable-thread_local`  Mac users will want to use this flag, as Apple's Clang does not implement this C++11 keyword, for whatever reason.
+- `--disable-thread_local`  Mac users may want to use this flag, because Apple's Clang did not implement this C++11 keyword until Fall 2016.
+If your XCode install is at least as new as October 2016, you should be able to omit this flag.
+- `CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"` MacPorts users will want these, probably, since `/opt/local` isn't in the standard set of places to look for headers or libraries, and this is the default MacPorts location.
 - `--disable-expression_templates`  Users who want to use Boost versions 1.56-1.60 will want to do this, unless you patch your Boost install.
 Patching is easy, and involves only three modifications, and no re-compilation.

 Second, compile.